MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/import-custom-controls.md

     ```

 5. To delete a particular authentication profile, use the command `pac auth delete --index < index of the profile >`.
-6. If you wish to clear all the profiles from your local machine, use the command `pac auth clear`.
+6. If you wish to clear all the authentication profiles from your local machine, use the command `pac auth clear`.
 This action is irreversible as it completely deletes the `authprofile.json` file and token cache file from your local machine.

 ## Deploying code components

 After you have successfully created an authentication profile, you can start pushing the code components to the Common Data Service instance with all the latest changes.
-The `push` capability speeds up the inner-developer cycle development as it bypasses the code component versioning requirements and does not require that you build your solution (your cdsproj) in order to import the code component.
-To use the push capability, follow below the steps below:
+The `push` capability speeds up the inner-developer cycle development as it bypasses the code component versioning requirements and does not require that you build your solution (cdsproj) to import the code component.
+To use the `push` capability, follow below the steps below:

 1. Ensure that you have a valid authentication profile created.
 2. Navigate to the root directory where the code component project is created.